-For the longest time, little was known about the origins of the Buzzaround circuit, other than unsubstantiated rumours about a connection with Gary Hurst.
-In 2021, it was discovered that the Buzzaround was an unauthorised copy of a much more obscure mid-1960s fuzzbox, called the G. P. Electronics Harmonic Generator.1
+For the longest time, little was known about the origins of the Buzzaround circuit, and the rumours about a connection with famed designer of the Tone Bender, Gary Hurst, have never been supported with any evidence.
+Eventually, in 2021, it was discovered that the Buzzaround was an unauthorised copy of a much more obscure mid-1960s fuzzbox, called the G. P. Electronics Harmonic Generator.1

 An unusually high number of original Buzzarounds have surfaced in Australia, which suggests that Baldwin-Burns might have had distribution agreements in place to sell them over there, in addition to in the UK.

 A discussion about the Buzzaround is incomplete without a mention of the band most famously connected with it: King Crimson.
-Robert Fripp confirms that it was the Buzzaround that he used on the earlier Giles, Giles & Fripp recordings.2 Fripp also refutes the allegation that the Buzzaround was used for his guitar parts on David Bowie’s ‘Heroes’,3 and photos of King Crimson suggest that Fripp had stopped using Buzzaround pedals by the early 1970s, using pedals like the Guild Foxey Lady for his distorted sounds instead.
+Robert Fripp confirms that it was the Buzzaround that he used on the earlier Giles, Giles & Fripp recordings.4 Fripp also refutes the allegation that the Buzzaround was used for his guitar parts on David Bowie’s ‘Heroes’,5 and photos of King Crimson suggest that Fripp had stopped using Buzzaround pedals by the early 1970s, using pedals like Guild’s Foxey Lady for his distorted sounds instead.

 According to Tony Arnold, either one or both of Robert Fripp’s Buzzarounds were eventually rehoused into a rackmount unit.
 The remains of the enclosure of one of Fripp’s Buzzarounds still survives, and is pictured below.
 (Photo credit: S. Park)